EvanQuan/hover-wars/README.md

 ### Compiling on Windows:

-**Compiled using MSVS 2015.**
+**Compiled using MSVS 2017.**

-1. You'll need to set up OpenGL and GLEW in the settings of the solution as required libraries.
+1. The Libraries and Settings should all be set up in the VS project.

 ### Compiling on Linux: